-This pillow is hypoallergenic, so it’s a good choice for allergy sufferers.
+It is also hypoallergenic, so it’s a good choice for allergy sufferers.
 For easy cleaning, it comes with a zip-off cover that is machine washable.

 Customers rate it highly for back and neck support as well as for its cooling effect in hot climates.
 Some reviewers, on the other hand, say that the gel side does not stay cool throughout the night, and claim that the gel pockets are too few.

-This memory foam gel pillow has a contour design with a memory foam interior, which helps it to maintain its shape.
+This memory foam gel pillow has a contoured design with a memory foam interior, which helps it to maintain its shape.
 It is highly recommended for side sleepers.
-The contour design plus the memory foam will help to support your head and neck, while molding to the shape of your body, providing good support all night long.
-The cooling gel pillow disperses heat away from your head, helping to you keep cool throughout the night.
+The contour design plus the memory foam will help to support your head and neck, while molding to the shape of your body, providing excellent support all night long.
+The cooling gel pillow disperses heat away from your head, helping you keep cool throughout the night.

 It is hypoallergenic and dust mite resistant.
 Customers have rated it highly for relieving neck and shoulder pain and for keeping you cool at night.
-Quite a few people have commented that it is very small, however.
+Quite a few people have commented that it is tiny, however.

-Lanihola claim that the orthopedic design can help combat snoring and migraines as well as neck pain and insomnia.
+Lanihola claims that the orthopedic design can help combat snoring and migraines as well as neck pain and insomnia.
 What’s more, it is suitable for allergy sufferers, as this pillow is hypoallergenic.

 Many reviewers comment that this pillow is great for those who want a firm support.
 For those who prefer a softer, “fluffable” pillow, however, this probably isn’t the one for you.
 Bear in mind that this pillow comes in queen size, which is slightly larger than a standard pillow.